This article was updated on August 5, 2018.

 Workers in their 20s through 40s, who make up the majority of the workforce, want to be connected.
 They expect technologies to go beyond something as archaic as email, and want instant communication in their professional lives.
 As a result, communication through social collaboration is critical for HR professionals who want to engage with people where they're most comfortable.

 Once social collaboration is established, recruiters can engage with those who are and are not actively seeking employment.
 Recruiters may find themselves with loads of qualified candidates, but the potential is only on paper.
-Talent gathering aside, four essential competencies in new talent acquisition remains the same according to Caldwell Partners' recent study: research, assess, reference and negotiate.
+Talent gathering aside, four essential competencies in new talent acquisition remains the same, according to Caldwell Partners: research, assess, reference and negotiate.
 All necessary aspects of a successful hire.

 4 Essential Competencies of Talent Acquisition